mozilla/deepspeech-playbook/ENVIRONMENT.md

 ---

 @todo do we have a heuristic for the volume of data that can be reasonably trained using a CPU only?
 Obviously the CPU itself and the number of cores it has will influence this significantly, but I wonder if there are any rules of thumb?
-That way, we can say here that
+That way, we can say here that if you have just a CPU then it's probably not worth spinning up a Docker container to train in.

 ---